 Happy Code is humane

-The real danger is not that computers
+The real danger is not that computers will begin to think like men,

-but that men will begin to think like computers.
+but that men will begin

-Instead, something simpler and worse:
+It is something simpler and worse:

 if you control the environment,

-people start changing on their own.
+people change on their own.

 They adjust to what is available.